 Individual Work Experience - All students will complete a week long work experience placement in the summer term of Year 12.
 Students will be required to research and apply for their placement with support from their tutor.

 These are made up of all Year 12 and 13 students.
 The aim of the committees is to allow students to take on a leadership role and have ownership of their own projects and activities.
 A wide range of committees exist including publicity, academic, charity, environment, sport, library, arts, business and social.
 Students are actively encouraged to lead and engage in these teams across the whole Academy.

 Sixth Form students work with other year groups to plan and organise projects involving younger students and the community.
 The aim is to develop their social and citizenship skills while being role models for younger students at the Academy.

-The Head Boy and Girl are elected by their peers annually.
+The Head students are elected by their peers annually.
 Their role is to represent the Sixth Form on the School Council, attend and speak at open evenings and take on leadership roles in the Academy.
 They are involved in appointments to the committee teams and the teaching staff.
 They have a key role in the Sixth Form review.
 They manage and liaise with the Sixth Form committees.